Installing 3CX on Debian Linux

 Supported Mini PC’s

-3CX has tested this on the following MiniPC models:
+The 3CX Phone System has been tested on the following MiniPC models:

 Network, Firewall & Other Requirements

 - If you are installing on LAN, your network must be properly configured using a RFC 1918 private network (e.g. IP 172.16.0.0 /10.0.0.0/192.168.0.0 range).

 - If the machine you are installing 3CX on is behind a NAT device, its ports need to be forwarded.
 See the Firewall & Router Configuration Guide to learn how to do this.

-- The machine also needs on demand HTTPs connection to downloads.3cx.com/* for 3CX Management Console downloads and additional information.
+- The machine also needs on demand HTTPs connection to downloads.3cx.com/*for 3CX Management Console downloads and other info.

 Step 2: Install Debian for 3CX